 1. The Philippines When the Spaniards Arrived

 What is referred to as the Philippines is composed of more than 7,000 islands.
-These islands were originally inhabited mainly by Malays, who formed a small community called “barangay” along sea coasts or on the riverside, and led a subsistence life by farming or fishing, and believed in primitive animism.
-Around the 15th century, the influence of Islam reached the southern parts of the Philippines, such as Mindanao and Sulu islands which are currently a stronghold of the Muslin religion.
+These islands were originally inhabited mainly by Malays, who formed a small community called “barangay” along the sea coasts or on the riverside, and led a subsistence life by farming or fishing, and believed in primitive animism.
+Around the 15th century, the influence of Islam reached the southern parts of the Philippines, such as Mindanao and the Sulu islands which are currently strongholds of the Muslin religion.

 As for linguistic situations, inhabitants spoke languages of the Malayo-Polynesian family.
-It seemed that more than several hundred languages were spoken as is the same with the present day.
-Unfortunately there remain so few historical documents that it is difficult to visualize the sociolinguistic situations of the ancient societies.
-One of a few data available was a book titled Relación de las Islas Filipinas published in Rome in 1604.
-The author was a Spanish priest named Pedro Chirino.
-He states as follows:
+It seemed that more than several hundred languages were spoken in those days.
+This is also true in the present day.
+But, unfortunately, there remain so few historical documents that it is difficult to visualize the sociolinguistic situations of the ancient societies.
+One of the few sources available was a book titled Relación de las Islas Filipinas published in Rome in 1604.
+The author was a Spanish priest named Pedro Chirino, who states as follows:

 Of all those languages, it was the Tagal which most pleased me and which I most admired….I found in this language four qualities of the four greatest languages of the world, Hebrew, Greek, Latin, and Spanish: it has the abstruseness and obscurity of the Hebrew; the articles and distinctions in proper as well as in common nouns of the Greek; the fullness and elegance of the Latin; and the refinement, polish, and courtesy of the Spanish…(DS 3.
 368)

 …and there is hardly a man, and much less a woman, who does not read and write in the letters used in the island of Manila.
 (DS 3.
 370)